 Alonso’s mysterious, deconstructed Western set in 19th Century Argentina is a film that stays with you, the kind of film that only gets embellished as your imagination and memories goes to work on it.
 I already wrote a longer review of it right here.

 Paul’s subdued but generally likable personality is also mirrored in the camerawork and laidback storytelling style.
 This epic chronicle covers 20 years, in which Paul’s friends and entourage form a microcosm of a whole generation, but the most dramatic moments happen just off-screen, and the passage of time is never ostentatiously pointed out.
-Rather scenes wash over the previous one, leaving the film free of any nostalgia (and it’s particularly through this trait that we recognise Hansen-Love as a disciple of Hou Hsiao-hsien) and simply advancing via various slice-of-life scenes whose period is often earmarked by the various tunes that house aficionados will recognise and appreciate (here we are also reminded of Boyhood).
+Rather scenes wash over the previous one (and it’s particularly through this trait that we recognise Hansen-Love as a disciple of Hou Hsiao-hsien), leaving the film free of any nostalgia but simply advancing via various slice-of-life scenes through the whole era, aurally earmarked by various tunes house aficionados will recognise and appreciate, before the cumulative emotional effect sneaks up on you once the film is over.

 The wonderful documentarist Kim Longinotto (Sisters in Law, Divorce Iranian Style) has pretty much made creating inspirational portraits of strong, tough women, fighting against oppressive circumstances, her life’s work.
 Dreamcatcher is another welcome addition to her body of work, casting her humane, inclusive and never judgmental lens at Brenda Myers-Powell, an ex-prostitute who now volunteers on the streets of Chicago to help and rescue women in the same awful situations she was in.
 We see Brenda restore hope and self-love to women who’ve suffered wretched lives, mired in drug addiction and abuse at the hands of pimps, but she doesn’t even stop there; she goes into schools and prisons, to affect change as best she can in whatever way she can.